Blake Taylor

 Offering financing may help you attract buyers and sell faster, but you run the risk of payments defaulting.
 Even if you take every precaution and deem the buyer creditworthy, you will have to remain involved with the business to some extent until the price is paid in full.
 If you’re selling with the goal of retirement, the last thing you want is unpredictability keeping you tied down.

 Don’t overlook the potential benefits of selling your business to a competitor, especially if you operate in a niche or highly specialized market with a smaller pool of prospects.
 That said, should you decide to gauge your competitor’s interest, be very cautious and well-prepared.
 Some competitors may feign interest in an attempt to learn trade secrets or gain access to your list of clientele.
-Always require a deposit and a nondisclosure agreement before moving forward with negotiations or a sale.
+Always require a nondisclosure agreement before moving forward with negotiations or a sale.

 If you approach your competitor instead of the other way around, you also risk playing your hand too soon.
 If they know you’re eager to sell, they can use that to negotiate a lower price or more favorable terms.